 By January 31, 2022, the state and cities and counties receiving funding directly from the federal government also had to file a Project and Expenditure Report and then thereafter 30 days after the end of each quarter.
-Other jurisdictions receiving their distribution from the state must file that report by April 30, 2022, but only annually thereafter.
+Other jurisdictions receiving their distribution from the state were required to file that report by April 30, 2022, but only annually thereafter.